 - Secondly are the college-funded RSEs who are line-managed in the RSG but work exclusively for the relevant college or academic unit.

-- Thirdly the new pool of grant-funded RSEs will be available for including in grant applications, and will grow over time as more RSEs are recruited to it.
+- Thirdly the pool of grant-funded RSEs, who can be available for including in grant applications, and will grow over time as more RSEs are recruited to it.
 Please discuss your grant application with us before including a pool RSE in the proposal.
 See below for more information on including a BEAR RSE in grant applications.

 - Fourthly, some research groups will continue to recruit and manage their own RSEs, but we are now offering the option of a formal “dotted line” to the RSG to assist with managing the RSEs and allow them to be associated with peers with similar skills.

-- Finally some RSEs will continue to work independently of the RSG, meeting up informally at events such as the Academic Programmers Special Interest Group.
+- Finally some RSEs will continue to work independently of the RSG, meeting up informally at events or in the Research Computing Community slack workspace.